On farm protests, SC says Tablighi congregation like scenario could arise

 Attorney General K K Venugopal told the court that there is a good chance that the parties may come to some conclusion in the near future.

 The AG also told the Bench that the government does not want to file a counter affidavit opposing the petitions challenging the farm laws now.
-The court while posting the matter for Monday observed that the the situation has shown no improvement at all.
+The court while posting the matter for Monday observed that the situation has shown no improvement at all.

 Camping at protest venues near Delhi borders for around 40 days, braving severe cold and sporadic rains, farmers have asserted that their stir against the farm laws will intensify in the coming days, even as they deferred Wednesday's proposed tractor march over a bad weather forecast.